DylanSilva-R/Banking_System_-Simulation/README.md

 ## Description

 This was simulation was created for my multi-threading project for OS.
+Might add more to this simulation, such as implementing Banker's algorithm to determine is a system can be fully processed or not.

 ## Getting Started